On the Acceleration of Deep Learning Model Parallelism with Staleness: Introduction

 To overcome the aforementioned drawbacks, we first propose \textit{Layer-wise Staleness}, a fine-grained staleness within the model to allow different parts to be trained independently.
-Incorporating staleness is useful for efficient asynchronous execution without synchronization barrier \citep{ho2013more}, which can be interpreted as another form of locking/dependency.
-The introduction of preset Layer-wise Staleness enables each part of the convolutional neural network (CNN) to run in a very flexible way with certain degree of asynchrony.
-Based on the concept of Layer-wise Staleness, we propose a novel parallel CNN training algorithm named Diversely Stale Parameters (DSP), where lower layers use more stale information to update parameters.
-DSP also utilizes recomputation technique \citep{chen2016training,griewank1999implementation} to reduce memory consumption, which is overlapped with the forward pass.
+Incorporating staleness is useful for efficient asynchronous execution without synchronization barrier \cite{ho2013more}, which can be interpreted as another form of locking/dependency.
+The introduction of preset Layer-wise Staleness enables each part of the convolutional neural network (CNN) to run in a very flexible way with a certain degree of asynchrony.
+Based on the concept of Layer-wise Staleness, we propose a novel parallel CNN training algorithm named as Diversely Stale Parameters (DSP), where lower layers use more stale information to update parameters.
+DSP also utilizes the recomputation technique \cite{chen2016training,griewank1999implementation} to reduce memory consumption, which is overlapped with the forward pass.
 Our contributions are summarized as follows:

-\begin{itemize} \item We propose Layer-wise Staleness and Diversely Stale Parameters (Section \ref{dsp}) which breaks the forward, backward and update lockings without memory issues. \item Then, we provide convergence analysis (Section \ref{convergence analysis}) for the proposed method.
-Even faced with parameters and data of different Layer-wise Staleness, we prove that DSP converges to critical points for non-convex problems with SGD and momentum SGD. \item We evaluate our method via training deep convolutional neural networks (Section \ref{experiments}).
-Extensive experimental results show that DSP achieves significant training speedup, strong robustness against random stragglers, and generalizes better. \end{itemize}
+\begin{itemize} \item We propose Layer-wise Staleness and Diversely Stale Parameters (\S\ref{dsp}) which breaks the forward, backward and update lockings without memory issues. \item To ensure the theoretical guarantee, we provide convergence analysis (\S\ref{convergence analysis}) for the proposed method.
+Even faced with parameters of different Layer-wise Staleness, we prove that DSP converges to critical points for non-convex problems with SGD and momentum SGD. \item We evaluate our method via training deep convolutional neural networks (\S\ref{experiments}).
+Extensive empirical results show that DSP achieves significant training speedup and strong robustness against random stragglers. \end{itemize}